-In the final listing rule (55 FR 13488; April 10, 1990), we identified the inadequacy of existing regulatory mechanisms as one of the factors affecting the continued existence of palo de rosa.
-At that time, the species had no legal protection, because it had not been included in Puerto Rico's list of protected species.
-Once palo de rosa was federally listed, legal protection was extended by virtue of an existing cooperative agreement (under section 6 of the Act) with the Commonwealth of Puerto Rico.
-Federal listing assured the addition of palo de rosa to the Commonwealth's list of protected species, and the Commonwealth designated palo de rosa as endangered in 2004 (DRNA 2004, p.
+In the final listing rule (55 FR 13488, April 10, 1990), we identified the inadequacy of existing regulatory mechanisms as one of the factors affecting the continued existence of the palo de rosa.
+At that time, the species had no legal protection because it had not been included in Puerto Rico's list of protected species.
+Once the palo de rosa was federally listed, legal protection was extended by virtue of an existing cooperative agreement (under section 6 of the Act) with the Commonwealth of Puerto Rico.
+Federal listing ensured the addition of the palo de rosa to the Commonwealth's list of protected species, and the Commonwealth designated the palo de rosa as endangered in 2004 (PRDNER 2004, p.
 52).

-In 1999, the Commonwealth of Puerto Rico approved Law No. 241, also known as the New Wildlife Law of Puerto Rico (Nueva Ley de Vida Silvestre de Puerto

-Rico), and palo de rosa is legally protected under this law.
-The purpose of this law is to protect, conserve, and enhance both native and migratory wildlife species, and to declare as property of Puerto Rico all wildlife species within its jurisdiction, to regulate permits, to regulate hunting activities, and to regulate exotic species, among other activities.
+In 1999, the Commonwealth of Puerto Rico approved Law No. 241, also known as the New Wildlife Law of Puerto Rico (Nueva Lev de Vida Silvestre de Puerto Rico), which legally protects the palo de rosa.
+The purpose of this law is to protect, conserve, and enhance both native and migratory wildlife species and declare as property of Puerto Rico all wildlife species within its jurisdiction.
+The law also regulates permits, hunting activities, and exotic species among other activities.
 This law also has provisions to protect habitat for all wildlife species, including plants.
-In 2004, the PRDNER approved Regulation 6766 or Regulations to Govern the Management of Species Vulnerable and Danger of Extinction in the Commonwealth of Puerto Rico (Reglamento para Regir el Manejo de las Especies Vulnerables y en Peligro de Extinción en el Estado Libre Asociado de Puerto Rico).
-Article 2.06 of Regulation 6766 prohibits, among other activities, collecting, cutting, and removing of listed plant individuals within the jurisdiction of Puerto Rico (DRNA 2004, p.
+In 2004, the PRDNER approved Regulation 6766 or Regulation to Govern Vulnerable Species and Species in Danger of Extinction in the Commonwealth of Puerto Rico (Reglamento para Regir el Manejo de las Especies Vulnerables y en Peligro de Extinción en el Estado Libre Asociado de Puerto Rico).
+Article 2.06 of Regulation 6766 prohibits, among other activities, collecting, cutting, and removing of listed plant individuals within the jurisdiction of Puerto Rico (PRDNER 2004, p.
 11).
 The provisions of Law No. 241-1999 and Regulation 6766 extend to private lands.
-However, the protection of listed species on private lands is challenging, as landowners may be unaware that species are protected and may damage those species (e.g., by cutting, pruning, or mowing) (USFWS 2017, p.
-23), which might be the case if palo de rosa is cut for fence posts.
+However, the protection of listed species on private lands is challenging as landowners may be unaware that species are protected and may damage those species (e.g., by cutting, pruning, or mowing) (USFWS 2017, p.
+23), which might be the case were a palo de rosa tree cut for fence posts.

-Commonwealth of Puerto Rico Law No. 133 (1975, as amended in 2000). also known as Puerto Rico Forests' Law (Ley de Bosques de Puerto Rico), protects the areas of the GCF, SCF, GuCF, RACF, and CCF, and, by extension, the palo de rosa individuals on them.
+Commonwealth of Puerto Rico Law No. 133 (1975, as amended in 2000), also known as Puerto Rico Forests' Law (Lev de Bosques de Puerto Rico). protects the areas of the GCF, SCF, GuCF, RACF, and CCF, and, by extension, the palo de rosa individuals on them.
 Section 8(a) of this law prohibits cutting, killing, destroying, uprooting, extracting, or in any way hurting any tree or vegetation within a Commonwealth forest.
-The PRDNER also identified these Commonwealth forests as "critical wildlife areas."
-This designation constitutes a special recognition with the purpose of providing information to Commonwealth and Federal agencies about the conservation needs of these areas, and to assist permitting agencies in precluding adverse impacts as a result of project endorsements or permit approvals (PRDNER 2005, pp. 211-216).
-In addition, Commonwealth of Puerto Rico Law No. 292 (1999), also known as Puerto Rico Karst Physiographic Protection and Conservation Law (Lev para la Protección y Conservación de la Fisiografía Cársica de Puerto Rico), regulates the extraction of rock and gravel for commercial purposes, and prohibits the cutting of native and endemic vegetation in violation of other laws (e.g., Law No. 241-1999 and Regulation 6766).
+The PRDNER also identifies these forests as "critical wildlife areas."
+This designation constitutes a special recognition with the purpose of providing information to Commonwealth and Federal agencies about the conservation needs of these areas and to assist permitting agencies in precluding adverse impacts as a result of project endorsements or permit approvals (PRDNER 2005, pp. 211-216).
+In addition, Commonwealth of Puerto Rico Law No. 292 (1999), also known as Puerto Rico Karst Physiographic Protection and Conservation Law (Ley para la Protección y Conservación de la Fisiografía Cársica de Puerto Rico), regulates the extraction of rock and gravel for commercial purposes and prohibits the cutting of native and endemic vegetation in violation of other laws (e.g., Law No. 241-1999 and Regulation 6766).
 Law No. 292-1999 applies to karst habitat in both southern and northern Puerto Rico.